northstarmutual/ns-assets/README.md

 When moving test it's a good idea to have the files like you'd want them in production so for this we'll build them like so `gulp --production`.

-Then to move them run `gulp move --server=Arthur2`
+To move un minified files to Arthur2 run `gulp move --server=Arthur2` To move minified files to Arthur2 run `gulp move --production --server=Arthur2`

 # Building and moving the assets for production (Arthur)

 If you just built the files for production using `gulp --production` you won't need to do this again.

-To move them to the production machine run `gulp move --server=Arthur`
+To move them to the production machine run `gulp move --production --server=Arthur`

 # Combining the two

 To build the files and move them in one shot run the command below

-`gulp --production && gulp move --server=Arthur2`
+`gulp --production && gulp move --production --server=Arthur2`